Reconstruction of Germany: Potsdam Conference

+Reconstruction

 As soon as 1945, the Allied forces worked heavily on removing Nazi influence from Germany in a process dubbed as "denazification".

 By mid-1947, the success of denazification and the start of the Cold War led to a re-consideration of policy, as the Germans were seen as possible allies in the contest, and it was becoming clear that the economic recovery of Europe was dependent on the reactivation of German industry.
 With the repudiation of the U.S. occupation directive JCS 1067 in July 1947, the Western Allies were able to start planning for the introduction of a currency reform to halt the rampant inflation.
 This type of action to help the German economy had been prohibited by the directive.

 In 1947, the Marshall Plan, initially known as the "European Recovery Program" was initiated.
 In the years 1947–1952, some $13 billion of economic and technical assistance – equivalent to around $140 billion in 2017 – were allocated to Western Europe.
 Despite protests from many beneficiaries, the Marshall Plan, although in the less generous form of loans, was in 1949 extended to also include the newly formed West Germany.
 In the years 1949–1952, West Germany received loans which totaled $1.45 billion, equivalent to around $19 billion in 2024.

 The country subsequently began a slow but continuous improvement of its standard of living, with the export of local products, a reduction in unemployment, increased food production, and a reduced black market.

 In 1948, the Deutsche Mark replaced the occupation currency as the currency of the Western occupation zones, leading to their eventual economic recovery.

 By 1950, the UK and France were finally induced to follow the U.S. lead, and stop the dismantling of German heavy industry.
 The country's economic recovery under the newly formed democratic government was, once it was permitted, swift and effective.
-During the mid-1950s, the unemployment rate in Germany was so low that it led to an influx of Turkish immigrants into the country's labor force.
+During the mid-1950s, the unemployment rate in Germany was so low that it led to an influx of Italian and other immigrants into the country's labor force.
 Germany's economy continued to improve until the 1973 oil crisis.